Student Learning Contract

 Students who fall sick at short notice should contact a tutor by mobile phone, with a text or voicemail.
 They should not call the office phone or leave a message on the group’s Facebook page.

-In addition, massage exchange sessions with course tutors are also available, costing £50 for 2 hours.
+In addition, massage exchange sessions with course tutors are also available at £35 per hour, costing £70 for 2 hours.

 Students are required to notify BCMB of any physical or mental health issues that may affect their participation in and successful completion of the massage course.
 This is part of BCMB’s duty of care to all students, the teaching staff and the general public.
 This information is held in the strictest confidence by BCMB staff and is not disclosed to anyone else without permission.
 It enables BCMB to assess each student’s support needs and how those needs might be met.
 Failure to disclose relevant information might adversely affect a student’s participation in and completion of the course.